Pipe band: Competition

 Competition is a primary focus for many pipe bands throughout the world.
 Every year, mainly in the period from spring to autumn, pipe bands around the world compete against each other at various venues, often at Highland festivals.
 For many, this usually culminates in the World Pipe Band Championships, held on the 2nd weekend of August.
 A typical season for many competing pipe bands might include ten or more of these competitions.
 Europe (especially the UK and Ireland), North America, Australia, and New Zealand have active competitive pipe band communities, but there are competing bands from throughout the world.

-Since 1930, when the Scottish band association (today known as the Royal Scottish Pipe Band Association) was formed, there has been a World Pipe Band Championship competition, known as 'The Worlds' held annually in Glasgow during August.
+Since 1930, when the Scottish band association (today known as the Royal Scottish Pipe Band Association or RSPBA) was formed, there has been a World Pipe Band Championship competition, known as 'The Worlds' held annually in Glasgow during August.
 For competitive bands, the title of World Champion is highly coveted, and this event is seen as the culmination of a year's worth of preparation, rehearsal and practice.

-The entirety of the World Championships takes place on one day in August, on Glasgow Green.
-Typically, several hundred bands attend, traveling from all over the world.
+Traditionally, the entirety of the World Championships had taken place on one day in August, on Glasgow Green.
+However, in more recent years, the competition has been spread over Friday and Saturday, with Friday hosting a qualifying event for the Grade 1 final.
+Typically, several hundred bands attend across the two days, traveling from all over the world.
 Bands arrive early and, in most grades, are required to perform in a qualifying round which takes place in the morning.
 The top bands at the end of the qualifying round play in a second event in the afternoon to determine an aggregate winner.